frederickw082922/lockdown_readthedocs/docs/source/audit/getting-started-audit.rst

 ~~~~~~~~~~~~~~

 - The audit runs using the host only compute resources (memory/cpu).
-- Please be aware this may have advserse effect running on a heavily utilises system.
+- Please be aware this may have adverse effect running on a heavily utilized system.
 - Please consider shared resources when running on many hosts simultaneously.

 It can be run in two ways:

 - Enabled to run as part of the ansible playbook and is setup to capture pre remediation and post remediation states.
-Using the same configured variables as used in remediation
+  Using the same configured variables as used in remediation See `Using Audit and Remediate at the same time <https://lockdown-readthedocs.readthedocs.io/en/latest/combined/comb-getting-started.html`_

 - Standalone script